korysergey55/03-mongodb/README.md

 # node-rest-api

 Tasks:
-1. Write the controllers in the contactsControllers.js file.
+1. Write code to create a connection to MongoDB using Mongoose.
 2. The REST API must support the following routes
 3. GET /api/contacts
 - Calls the listContacts service function to work with the contacts.json json file